noopurdiv/Smart-Hospital-Multi-Agent-AI-System/README.md

 - *LangGraph*: This was used to structure and orchestrate the workflows of our five agents, ensuring clear transitions and proper coordination.
 - *Groq APIs*: We integrated large language models (LLMs) via Groq to process data and support decision-making.
   - The *model_name="deepseek-r1-distill-llama-70b"* from Groq was utilized to enhance the decision-making capabilities of the system.
-- *Database Management: We used **PostgreSQL* to store and retrieve hospital data securely, ensuring that multiple agents could work with up-to-date and consistent information.
+- *Database Management*: We used *PostgreSQL* to store and retrieve hospital data securely, ensuring that multiple agents could work with up-to-date and consistent information.
 - *Real-Time Updates*: We built a dynamic dashboard to display live information on patient statuses, agent activities, and workflow progress.
 - *Priority Score Formula*: We designed and implemented an algorithm that assigns priority scores to patients based on vital signs, symptom severity, and other factors to ensure the right patients are treated first.